-If you have a Qualified Status Change (QSC) that allows you to enroll in supplemental term life insurance and/or accidental death and dismemberment (AD&D) insurance midyear and you do not actively enroll within the designated 31-day period, you won't be able to choose supplemental term life insurance and/or AD&D insurance until the next annual benefits enrollment period.
+If you have a Qualified Status Change (QSC) that allows you to enroll in supplemental term life insurance and/or accidental death and dismemberment (AD&D) insurance midyear and you do not actively enroll within the designated 31-day period (90 days if the QSC is for birth, adoption of a child, or a child newly placed for adoption), you won't be able to choose supplemental term life insurance and/or AD&D insurance until the next annual benefits enrollment period.

-Please see "Changing Your Coverage Midyear" on page 319 for more information.
+Please see "Changing Your Coverage Midyear" on page 238 for more information.
 Supplemental term life insurance elections will require you to provide evidence of insurability.
-Please see "Evidence of Insurability" on page 325 for more information.
+Please see "Evidence of Insurability" on page 245 for more information.